Temporary Hair Loss: Causes and Treatments

 Medication.
 Certain medications, including beta-blockers, anticoagulants (medications used to prevent blood clots), retinoids and some hormonal medications, may cause you to develop temporary hair loss.

 Alopecia areata.
-This autoimmune disease causes patchy hair loss.
+This is an autoimmune disease where your immune system attacks your hair follicles, causing patchy hair loss.
 In some cases, it may occur after a major life event such as trauma, illness or pregnancy.

 Anagen effluvium.
 This form of temporary hair loss can develop during treatment with some types of medication, including antimetabolites, alkylating agents and other drugs used in chemotherapy.